desyops/puppet-afs/README.md

 ##### `service_name`
 Service name for the OpenAFS client daemon.
 Defaults to 'afs' for Scientific Liunux and 'openafs-client' for Debian/Ubuntu.

+##### `service_status`
+Service status available for the OpenAFS client daemon.
+Defaults to 'true' for Scientific Linux and 'false' for Debian/Ubuntu.

 ## Limitations
 This has been tested on Scientific Linux 6, Ubuntu 12.04 and Debian 7.
 Currently, only a client installation of OpenAFS is supported.